Lloyd Doggett: Tenure

 On July 2, 2024, Doggett became the first sitting Democrat in Congress to openly call for President Joe Biden to withdraw from the 2024 United States presidential election after the first presidential debate, in which many perceived Biden performed poorly in, causing many Democrats to start being concerned about Biden's age and cognitive ability.

 Before Doggett took this political risk he spoke with former House Speaker Nancy Pelosi of California and Democratic leader Hakeem Jeffries.
-He also huddled with Rep. Steny Hoyer of Maryland and spoke with Rep. Jim Clyburn of South Carolina, a close ally of Biden's, and "with every other (House) member I could find."
+He also huddled with Representative Steny Hoyer of Maryland and spoke with Representative Jim Clyburn of South Carolina, a close ally of Biden's, and "with every other (House) member I could find."
 Doggett's message was clear: "We must have another candidate."
 Democrats had become doubtful of Biden's ability to defeat former President Donald Trump in the general election.

-After Trump's victory in the 2024 U.S. presidential election, regarding not calling on Biden to call it quits sooner, Doggett said, “I only regret I didn't do it earlier.
+After Trump's victory in the 2024 U.S. presidential election, regarding not calling on Biden to call it quits sooner, Doggett said, "I only regret I didn't do it earlier.
 I think it's unfortunate that he took three weeks to decide.
 I believe that the only person in our caucus who doesn't share some responsibility for the outcome is Dean Phillips, who came out early.
-I accept responsibility as well that there's more that we could have done.”
+I accept responsibility as well that there's more that we could have done."

-In spite of calling for President Biden to step down due to age concerns, Rep. Doggett himself declared his candidacy for his own re-election bid just months later.
-He will be 80 years old when the 2026 Midterm Elections take place.
+In spite of calling for President Biden to step down due to age concerns, Representative Doggett himself declared his candidacy for his own re-election bid just months later.
+He will be 80 years old when the 2026 midterm elections take place.
 Ongoing efforts by the Texas State Legislature to gerrymander the state's congressional districts has raised speculation that he and fellow Democrat Greg Casar could be placed in the same district.
 In July 2025, Doggett reaffirmed his intent to seek re-election even if he were to challenge the 35-year old Casar, stating that "We do need young leaders, but we don't need everyone on our team to play the same position."
-However, on August 21, 2025, Doggett announced he would not seek reelection in Texas’ 37th congressional district if Republican-backed redistricting maps are upheld, avoiding a potential primary against Rep. Greg Casar.
+However, on August 21, 2025, Doggett announced he would not seek reelection in Texas' 37th congressional district if Republican-backed redistricting maps are upheld, avoiding a potential primary against Representative Greg Casar.